hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGPackageType.class/README.md

-This algertype represents a class
+An ALGPackageType represents a Monticello package.